 - max: for non-string fields, the maximum value in the column.
-Not generated for all-null columns. - min\length: For string fields, the length of the shortest string(s) in the field.
+Not generated for all-null columns. - min_length: For string fields, the length of the shortest string(s) in the field.
 N.B.
 In Python2, this assumes the strings are encoded in UTF-8, and an error may occur if this is not the case.
-String length counts unicode characters, not bytes. - max\length: For string fields, the length of the longest string(s) in the field.
+String length counts unicode characters, not bytes. - max_length: For string fields, the length of the longest string(s) in the field.
 N.B.
 In Python2, this assumes the strings are encoded in UTF-8, and an error may occur if this is not the case.
-String length counts unicode characters, not bytes. - sign: If all the values in a numeric field have consistent sign, a sign constraint will be written with a value chosen from: - positive For all values v in field: v > 0 - non-negative For all values v in field: v >= 0 - zero For all values v in field: v == 0 - non-positive For all values v in field: v <= 0
+String length counts unicode characters, not bytes. - sign: If all the values in a numeric field have consistent sign, a sign constraint will be written with a value chosen from: - positive For all values v in field: v > 0 - non-negative For all values v in field: v >= 0 - zero For all values v in field: v == 0 max_nulls: The maximum number of nulls allowed in the field.

+- non-positive For all values v in field: v <= 0

-- negative For all values v in field: v < 0 - null For all values v in field: v is null - max\nulls: The maximum number of nulls allowed in the field. - If the field has no nulls, a constraint will be written with max\nulls set to zero. - If the field has a single null, a constraint will be written with max\nulls set to one. - If the field has more than 1 null, no constraint will be generated. - no\duplicates: For string fields (only, for now), if every non-null value in the field is different, this constraint will be generated (with value True); otherwise no constraint will be generated.
-So this constraint indicates that all the non-null values in a string field are distinct (unique). - allowed\values: For string fields only, if there are MAX\CATEGORIES or fewer distinct string values in the dataframe, an AllowedValues constraint listing them will be generated.
-MAX\CATEGORIES is currently "hard-wired" to 20.
+- negative For all values v in field: v < 0

+- null For all values v in field: v is null

+- If the field has no nulls, a constraint will be written with max_nulls set to zero. - If the field has a single null, a constraint will be written with max_nulls set to one. - If the field has more than 1 null, no constraint will be generated. - no_duplicates: For string fields (only, for now), if every non-null value in the field is different, this constraint will be generated (with value True); otherwise no constraint will be generated.
+So this constraint indicates that all the non-null values in a string field are distinct (unique). - allowed_values: For string fields only, if there are MAX_CATEGORIES or fewer distinct string values in the dataframe, an AllowedValues constraint listing them will be generated.
+MAX_CATEGORIES is currently "hard-wired" to 20. - rex: For string fields only, a list of regular expressions where each value in the dataframe is expected to match at least one of the expressions.